William Dyott: Egypt campaign

 Dyott spent some time on leave before returning to his regiment, still at Plymouth, in 1797.
-In June the following year Dyott was put on notice to travel to Ireland with the Lancashire Militia to help fight the Irish Rebellion, but this was crushed before he could leave England.
+In June the following year Dyott was put on notice to travel to Ireland with the Lancashire Militia to suppress the Irish Rebellion of 1798, but it was fully defeated before he could leave England.
 Dyott and the 25th were moved to Jersey in August.
 In March 1799 Dyott was appointed assistant adjutant general to the South-West District, under General Sir William Pitt.
 He volunteered in June to return to his regiment to serve with it in the Anglo-Russian invasion of Holland, but did not eventually do so.
 He instead travelled with Pitt to wait upon George III at Weymouth in August.
 When Pitt was replaced by Lieutenant-General Edmund Stevens in September, Dyott moved to his new headquarters at Salisbury.
 He was promoted to brevet colonel on 1 January 1800 and relinquished his post, returning to command of the 25th now at Ipswich.
 The regiment was favourably inspected by George III at Bagshot Heath on 12 June, leaving for Lewes on 2 September.

 Dyott was appointed an aide de camp to George III, probably as a result of the Bagshot Heath inspection, in May 1801; he and his regiment were then ordered to go to Weymouth to attend the king, but other orders intervened.
 The 25th was one of two regiments in England that had recruited men with the agreement that they would be willing to serve outside of Europe.
-As such, in March, it had been ordered to reinforce the ongoing Egypt campaign.
-They embarked at Portsmouth on 28 May and reached Egypt on 9 July, missing the decisive Siege of Cairo for which the reinforcements had been asked.
-On 9 August Dyott's regiment was placed in Major-General George Ludlow's 1st Brigade as part of the reorganisation of the army in preparation for the Siege of Alexandria.
+As such, in March, it had been ordered to reinforce the ongoing British campaign in Egypt to liberated it from French occupation.
+They embarked at Portsmouth on 28 May and reached Egypt on 9 July, missing the decisive siege of Cairo for which the reinforcements had been asked.
+On 9 August Dyott's regiment was placed in Major-General George Ludlow's 1st Brigade as part of the reorganisation of the army in preparation for the siege of Alexandria.
 Alexandria was heavily defended by the French and while a regular siege would be taking place to the east of the city, Ludlow's brigade and two others, under Major-General Eyre Coote, were to be shipped up the lake on the west side of the city to open a second front against the defenders.